nakagami/wakati/README.md

 ### Requirements

-You will need the Mecab dictionary.
+You need the Mecab dictionary installation.

 See https://github.com/nakagami/awabi?tab=readme-ov-file#requirements-and-how-to-install .

 If mecabrc is not in the usual location, specify it via an environment variable.